February Break Camps for New York City Kids: 32 Cool Programs for Midwinter Recess

 Ages 2 1/2-5

-Young athletes learn basic soccer techniques and also enjoy arts and crafts, and free play.
+Young athletes learn basic soccer techniques and also enjoy arts and crafts and free play.

-Kick It Clinics
+Kick It Camp

 Older kids can develop their soccer skills and play friendly games.